Columbia Estate Planning Lawyer

 - Living Will/Advanced Healthcare Directive

-Absent a Will, your assets are distributed by a Probate Court to your family in a particular order established by Maryland law.
-It is always better for you to make decisions regarding the distribution of your assets then leaving this decision to the Court.
-Our Estate Planning Attorneys can assist you in the creation of a Will and help provide you with advice regarding distribution of your assets to your beneficiaries.
+Absent a Will, your assets are distributed by a probate court to your family in a particular order established by Maryland law.
+It is always better for you to make decisions regarding the distribution of your assets than to leave this decision to the court.
+Our estate planning attorneys can assist you in the creation of a Will and help provide you with advice regarding the distribution of your assets to your beneficiaries.

-A Trust is a separate legal entity a person sets up to hold their assets.
-There is no asset requirement that one must possess in order to create a Trust.
-Creation of a Trust can decrease tax burdens and avoid assets going to probate.
+A Trust is a separate legal entity created to hold a person’s assets.
+There is no minimum asset requirement to establish a Trust.
+Creating a Trust can help reduce tax burdens and avoid the time-consuming process of probate.

 Durable Power of Attorney (POA)